Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 - The Braves and their opponents have combined to hit the over eight times in their last 10 games with a total.

-- The Braves have a record of 2-2-0 ATS over their last 10 games.
+- The Braves have two wins against the spread in their last four chances.

 Read More About This Game